-In our work, we address the recognition of social behaviors multimodal information.
+In our work, we address the recognition of social behaviours multimodal information.
 These are unconscious inmate cognitive processes that are vital to human communication and interaction.
-Recognition of social behaviors enables anticipation and improves the quality of interaction between humans.
-Among social behaviors, we have focused on engagement, the expression of intention for interaction.
-During the engagement phase, many non-verbal signals are used to communicate the intention to engage to the partner [65].
+Recognition of social behaviours enables anticipation and improves the quality of interaction between humans.
+Among social behaviours, we have focused on engagement, the expression of intention for interaction.
+During the engagement phase, many non-verbal signals are used to communicate the intention to engage to the partner [57].
 These include posture, gaze, spatial information, gestures, and vocal cues.

 For example, within the context of frail or elderly people at home, a companion robot must also be able to detect the engagement of humans in order to adapt their responses during interaction with humans to increase their acceptability.
 Classical approaches for engagement with robots use spatial information such as human position and speed, human-robot distance and the angle of arrival.
-Our believe that, while such uni-modal methods may be suitable for static display [66] or robots in wide space area [55] they are not sufficient for home environments.
+Our believe is that uni-modal methods may be suitable for static display [58] and robots in wide space area [50] but not for home environments.
 In an apartment, relative spatial information of people and robot are not as discriminative as in an open space.
-Passing by the robot in a corridor should not lead to an engagement detection, and possible socially inappropriate behavior by the robot.
+Passing by the robot in a corridor should not lead to an engagement detection, and possible socially inappropriate behaviour by the robot.

-In our experiments, we use a kompai robot from Robosoft [32].
-As an alternative to wearable physiological sensors (such as pulse bracelet Cardiocam, etc.) we inegrate multimodal features using a Kinect sensor (see figure 5).
-In addition of the spatial cues from the laser telemeter, one can use new multimodal features based on persons and skeletons tracking, sound localization, etc. Some of these new features are inspired from results in cognitive science domain [61].
+In our experiments, we used a kompai robot from Robosoft [32].
+As an alternative to wearable physiological sensors (such as pulse bracelet Cardiocam, etc.) we integrate multimodal features using a Kinect sensor (see figure 1).
+In addition of the spatial cues from the laser telemeter, one can use new multimodal features based on persons and skeletons tracking, sound localization, etc. Some of these new features are inspired from results in cognitive science domain [54].

-Our multimodal approach has been confronted to a robot centered dataset for multimodal social signal processing recorded in a home-like environment [24].
+Our multimodal approach has been confronted to a robot centered dataset for multimodal social signal processing recorded in a home-like environment [39].
 The evaluation on our corpus highlights its robustness and validates use of such technique in real environment.
 Experimental validation shows that the use of multimodal sensors gives better results than only spatial features (50% of error reduction).
-Our experimentations also confirm results from [61]: relative shoulder rotation, speed and facing visage are among crucial features for engagement detection.
+Our experimentations also confirm results from [54]: relative shoulder rotation, speed and facing visage are among crucial features for engagement detection.

 3.5.
-End Users control over Smart Environment
+End User control of Smart Environments